 BushLife - A Guided Duck Hunt

-I’m also not going to lie to you, I am very educated about hunting.
+I’m also not going to lie to you, but I am very educated on the topic of hunting.
 But I am not super experienced in it.
 There’s a big difference in the concept of educated vs experienced.
 This post is about sharing my very first “experience” hunting with a guide, where I wasn’t just an observer.
 As a bonus, I will include my “education” on waterfowl hunting as we go.

 A Brief on Hunting Licenses in Ontario

-Before we cover A Guided Duck Hunt, we need to address one thing.
+Let’s address one thing before we get into A Guided Duck Hunt.
 When COVID hit, and I made the move from fiscal to forest (leaving the corporate world for the bush), it was time to get some licenses.
 I’ve always had a fishing license and an Outdoors Card, but now it was time to add the hunting designation.

-hunting license is mandatory to hunt in Ontario, and it requires taking the Ontario Hunter Education Program.
-If hunting with a gun, a gun license is also required.
+hunting license is mandatory to hunt in Ontario.
+It requires taking the Ontario Hunter Education Program.
+Should you wish to hunt with a gun, a gun license is also required.

-Living in the country full-time simply means, it is time to open more doors and have these options available.
+Living in the country full-time means opening more doors and having these options available.
 There isn’t much point in being here just to stare at nature and be sidelined.

 For what it’s worth, even if I don’t become an avid hunter, it’s nice to know the option is there.
-The licensing process can be daunting, which will be a blog post of its own.
+The licensing process was daunting, which will be its own blog post.

 Why Hire a Guide for Hunting?

-The Hunter Education Program is great, it arms you with basic information and a LOT of safety.
-But like any “school” it doesn’t prepare you for the real world, and by no means are you a hunter just because you sat in class for a day.
+The Hunter Education Course is great – it arms you with basic information and a LOT of safety.
+But like any “school,” it doesn’t prepare you for the real world, and by no means are you a hunter just because you sat in class for a day.

-There’s nothing wrong with reading my blog or any blog for that matter.
+There’s nothing wrong with reading my blog, or any blog for that matter.
 Nor is there anything wrong with reading books and watching videos.
-Do those things and educate yourself as best you can, but mark my words, you will learn more from an experienced hunting guide in a couple hours than you will by reading about things for years to come.
+Do those things and educate yourself as best you can, but mark my words – you will learn more from an experienced professional hunting guide in a few hours than reading about things for years to come.
 It’s worth the money and the effort.

-Consider this as well: Getting out in the bush for a day to hunt is a good thing.
-A day in nature is great whether you harvest something or not.
+Consider this: getting out in the bush for a day to hunt is good.
+A day in nature is great, whether you harvest something or not.
 It can, however, become very frustrating if you find yourself repeatedly unsuccessful at hunting or making simple mistakes that cost you aggravation, money and wasted efforts.

-Comparatively, when you can successfully harvest an animal, as a hunter on your very first day, it’s exhilarating!
-It’s doubly exhilarating when all of a sudden you learn how to repeat that success on your own.
-That’s what happened to me, I got my first bird with my first shot and probably within the first hour – and it’s all thanks to my guide.
+Comparatively, when you can successfully harvest an animal on your very first day, is exhilarating!
+It’s doubly exhilarating when you learn how to repeat that success on your own.
+That’s what happened to me.
+I got my first bird with my first shot and within the first hour – and it’s all thanks to my guide.
+My guided waterfowl hunt was an absolute success!

 An Early Morning Start to My Guided Duck Hunt

-Yes, early morning!
-We booked the waterfowl hunt well in advance and the date we set was October 19th.
-We discussed chatting shortly before the actual hunt to arrange where we will meet and it’s based on where the action is.
+Yes, early morning hunts!
+We booked the waterfowl hunt well in advance, and the date we set was October 19th.
+We discussed chatting shortly before the actual hunt to arrange where we will meet, and it’s based on where the action is.

 I went as a guest once during the Spring Turkey Hunt.
-It was the only other time hunting, but I went as an observer to learn from a hunter friend of mine.
+It was the only other time hunting, but I went as an observer to learn from a hunter friend.

 Best Place for a Guided Duck Hunt

 We launched the boat in the city but immediately started heading away from civilization where it was safe to shoot.
 The exact location I won’t give away as it’s not mine to share.
-After a multi kilometre and memorable boat ride in the fog and dark, we arrived at our spot on shore at which point it was time to get ready.
+After a multi-kilometre and memorable boat ride in the fog and dark, we arrived at our spot on shore.
+At this point, I was ready for the hunt of a lifetime!

 Setup for A Guided Duck Hunt

 We landed the boat in a little cove on the shore where we could unload our waterfowl gear.
-That means spare clothes, some food and drink, guns, ammo, folding chairs, etc. I’ll always mention the extra gear you may want in your pack.
+That means spare clothes, afirst aid kit, food and drinks, guns, ammo, folding chairs, etc. I’ll always mention the extra gear you may want in your pack.

 Further Reading: Waterfowl Hunting Gear: A Good Outfit Gets Birds!

-My guide then proceeded to walk into the river and strategically placed all his duck and goose decoys in the water.
+My guide, wearing chest waders, walked into the river and strategically placed all his duck and goose decoys in the water.
 This means, a bunch of geese in one grouping and ducks in the other.
 These decoys were all fairly close to where we sit.
 He then hid the boat a little farther downriver and out of sight.

-At precisely half an hour before sunrise when hunting is legal, we loaded our guns with ammo.
+At precisely half an hour before sunrise, when hunting was legal, we loaded our guns with ammo.
 Specifically, these are 12 gauge shotguns with #4 steel shot.
-My hunting guide had a beautiful Beretta semi and I brought my old Remington 870 pump.
-My 870 has seen a lot of action, just not in my hands up until this point.
+My hunting guide had a beautiful Beretta semi, and I brought my old Remington 870 pump.
+My 870 has seen a lot of action, just not in my hands.

 Duck and Goose Calls